redhat-developer/openshift-web-console-customizations/competition/GUIDELINES.md

 - **All submissions must be submitted by November 29th 11:59 pm PST**

 ## Determining the Winner
-Tune into the joint OpenShift Commons / Developer Experience Office Hours session on [OpenShift.tv](https://www.openshift.com/streaming) on **December 1st at 11am EST**
+Tune into the joint OpenShift Commons / Developer Experience Office Hours session on [OpenShift.tv](https://www.openshift.com/streaming) on **Tuesday, December 1st at 11am EST**
 - The top 10 submissions, determined by the Competition Committee, will be announced
 - During the show, viewers will determine the top 3 winners by online voting